yanjie111/Linux-network-driver/README.md

 # Linux-network-driver
-The tutorial of Linux netwrok device driver for 3.5.0
+The tutorial of Linux network device driver for 3.5.0.